bmndc/nokia-leo/README.md

 In both cases, the phone's screen should blink with a 'Powered by KaiOS' logo then become blank.
 This is normal behaviour letting you know you're in EDL mode and you can proceed.

-2. Open the EDL tools folder in a command-line window.
-Extract the boot partition of the phone by typing one of these commands depend on which file you have:
+2. Open the extracted EDL folder in a command-line shell.
+Extract the boot partition of the phone by typing either of these commands depending on which file you have:
 ```
 python edl.py -r boot boot.img -loader 2720.mbn
 ```
 ```
 python edl.py -r boot boot.img -loader 800t.mbn
 ```
-3. When finished, reboot the phone into normal operation by typing one of these into the command-line, or remove and re-insert the battery:
+3. When finished, reboot the phone into normal operation by typing either of these into the command-line, or remove and re-insert the battery:
 ```
 python edl.py -reset -loader 2720.mbn
 ```